Bunt (baseball): Bunting for a base hit

 A batter may also bunt for a base hit.
 This is not a sacrifice play, because the batter is trying to reach base safely, without any intention of advancing a runner.
 A batter may try to bunt for a base hit while there are runners on base.
 In this case, if the runner advances and the batter is thrown out, and if the official scorer judges that the intention of the batter was to bunt for a base hit, then the batter will not receive credit for a sacrifice bunt.
 A batter bunting for a base hit will often hold back his bunt while the pitcher begins delivering the ball, in order to surprise the fielders.
 If successful, the bunt is scored as a hit single.
-Rarely does a bunt result in a double, and never has one resulted in a triple or home run in MLB.
+Rarely does a bunt result in a double, and never has one resulted in a triple in MLB.

 Often when attempting to bunt for a base hit, the batter will begin running as he is bunting the ball.
 This is called a drag bunt.
 Left-handed batters perform this more often than right-handed hitters, because their stance in the batter's box is closer to first base, and they do not need to run across home plate, where the ball will be pitched, as they bunt.

 The action of squaring to bunt is compromised during a drag bunt, as the feet are not set.
 Players sometimes get one hand up the barrel, and other times bunt with both hands at the base of the bat.
 There have been instances of one-handed drag bunts as well; Rafael Furcal has been known to try such a bunt.